Dealing with Review Item Discrepancy in Space Projects

 What are the consequences of not resolving a Review Item Discrepancy?

 If a RID stays unresolved, it could result in the project failing to meet its requirements, objectives or design goals in later stages.
 This could ultimately lead to the project being scrapped entirely.
-In some cases, it may also be possible to resolve a RID after the fact, but this is usually more expensive and time-consuming than taking care of it upfront.
+In some cases, resolving a RID after the fact may also be possible, but this is usually more expensive and time-consuming than taking care of it upfront.

 How can I prevent Review Item Discrepancies?